Professor Jo Littler

 Jo is an editor of the European Journal of Cultural Studies and part of the editorial collective of Soundings: A Journal of Politics and Culture.
 She is on the editorial advisory boards of Triple C, Communication, Culture and Critique, Communication and Critical/Cultural Studies, Journal of Cultural Analysis and Social Change, New Formations and Cultural Studies.
 Jo has been a co-investigator on the AHRC-funded Spectacular Environmentalisms Research Network and an external examiner for BA and MA degrees at Royal Holloway, LCC, Sussex and Goldsmiths.
-She has supervised several PhDs to completion and has examined a range of PhDs in the UK and Australia.
-She is currently supervising several PhD students and welcomes applications from prospective PhD students who want to work in one of her areas of research interest.
+She has supervised a range of PhDs to completion and has examined many PhDs in both the UK and Australia.